-Developing vibrant mixed use centres supported by a transit station requires a planning authority to be willing to be innovative in encouraging and responding to development opportunities.
+Developing vibrant mixed use centres supported by a transit station requires a local government willing to be innovative in encouraging and responding to development opportunities.
 By nature, local government is closely tied to local issues, which on occasion makes it difficult for this level of government to look at the bigger, regional picture.
-If implementation is going to be left to local councils to handle by themselves, there will be much
+If implementation is going to be left to local councils to handle by themselves, there will be much less achieved, as projects are generally watered down by local reactions.
+Despite recent planning reforms, local government retain substantial control over zoning within their boundaries.